boltops-tools/kubes/docs/_reference/kubes-exec.md

     [--compile], [--no-compile]  # whether or not to compile the .kube/resources
                                  # Default: true
 n, [--name=NAME]                 # deployment name to use.
-IE: demo-web
+IE: demo-web c, [--container=CONTAINER]       # Container name.
+If omitted, the first container in the pod will be chosen
     [--verbose], [--no-verbose]
     [--noop], [--no-noop]
 ```